vouched/vouched-ios/Example/README.md

 1. If necessary, navigate to your Vouched Dashboard and create a [Public Key](https://docs.vouched.id/#section/Dashboard/Manage-keys).
 2. Create a file named `Development.xcconfig` in the Example directory, and add the following information, replacing the <PUBLIC_KEY> placeholder with the public key you have previously created:
 ```
 API_KEY = <PUBLIC_KEY>
 APP_NAME = Vouched Example
 ```

-### Add Vouched Assets

-1. Navigate to your Vouched Dashboard and download the iOS [Mobile Assets](https://docs.vouched.id/#section/Dashboard/Mobile-Assets).
-2. Unzip and copy `inference_graph.tflite` and `labelmap_mobilenet_card.txt` to the Vouched directory.
-Ensure these files are listed in **Copy Bundle Resources**, found under the Build Phases tab in the Xcode project view.

 ### Install Pods

 ```